Off The Grid: Detection of Primitives for Feed-Forward 3D Gaussian Splatting: Conclusion

 \section{Conclusion}

-We have introduced \textit{Off-The-Grid} Gaussians, a novel alternative to pixel-aligned and voxel-aligned primitives that achieves higher photorealism while using far fewer primitives, helping to scale these models in the future.
-Our method achieves state-of-the-art accuracy for pose-free feed-forward 3DGS and largely outperforms previous work that also builds on VGGT.
-In contrast to prior approaches, our self-supervised fine-tuning not only improves the predicted 3D Gaussians but also enhances the geometry of the backbone, paving the way for self-supervised training of 3D foundation models that, until now, have required 3D annotations to train.
+We have introduced \textit{Off-The-Grid} Gaussians, a novel alternative to pixel-aligned and voxel-aligned strategies that achieves higher photorealism while using far fewer primitives.
+By combining detection with adaptive density, confidence-based pruning, photometric rendering ang geometry consistency losses, we obtain a model that achieves state-of-the-art accuracy for pose-free feed-forward 3DGS.
+Our fine-tuning procedure marginally improves the geometry accuracy of VGGT.
+By decoupling the number of primitives from the number of input pixels, our technique should open the possibility to process 3DGS models from high resolution images with feed-forward methods.

 {

 }

 \maketitlesupplementary